sanyassyed/De_Coursework_WCD/docs/preworkNotes.md

 B
 - **Big Data**: Large sets of data that are too complex or large to be handled by traditional data processing software.
 - **BI (Business Intelligence)**: Technologies and processes that help businesses analyze data and make informed decisions.
-- **Batch Processing**: Doing many tasks all at once, usually involving large volumes of data.
+- **Batch Processing**: Executing/Processing software programs called jobs in batches, usually involving large volumes of data.
 - **BigQuery**: A cloud-based data warehousing service by Google, used for analyzing big data sets.
 - **BigTable**: A high-performance NoSQL database system designed to handle large volumes of data.